 In the Senate Republicans are expected to pick up eight seats -- just shy of the 10 that they would need to assume majority in that chamber, he noted.

-Lee Fuller, vice president of government relations for the Independent Petroleum Association of America, agreed with Edwards.
+Lee Fuller, vice president of government relations for the Independent Petroleum Association of America, agrees with Edwards.
 "Most projections say there is a good chance that the Democrats will lose the House," but it "seems unlikely that the Senate will shift its majority" to the Republicans, he said.
-"A lot of the races are tightening," so the elections next Tuesday will be "interesting," he said.
+"A lot of the races are tightening," so the elections will be "interesting," he said.
+One of the more interesting races will be in Alaska, where incumbent Sen. Lisa Murkowski (R-AK), a write-in candidate, reportedly is running neck-and-neck with the Republican candidate Joe Miller (see NGI, Oct.
+18).

-The "Democratic leadership insists it will ultimately retain the House of Representatives next week," but "we'd not be betting on it," said energy analyst Christine Tezak of Robert W. Baird & Co.
+The "Democratic leadership insists it will ultimately retain the House of Representatives," but "we'd not be betting on it," said energy analyst Christine Tezak of Robert W. Baird & Co.
 And "at minimum the Democrats are expected to see their numbers drop from the current 59 to just over 50 [in the Senate].
 While still the majority, greater concessions will be made," she noted.

 The congressional agenda will be limited when lawmakers return for their lame duck session, Edwards said.
 He said Congress will either pass a continuing resolution to keep the government operating past Dec.
 3, or an omnibus appropriations bill for FY 2011.